StevenGolovkine/website/content/post/backpropagation_in_mlp_with_numpy/index.md

 **Mini-batches**

 The current implementations of the functions `train` and `grad_loss` in the class `NeuralNet` only accept a single sample at a time.
 So, we will implement the support for training with a mini-batche of given size sample at a time instead of one.
+Code [here](https://gist.githubusercontent.com/StevenGolovkine/c037b8f57529fe2c8b0724ded97e7b4d/raw/7fec9eebac71eadc84f316966e4db33083e7d656/neuralnet_batches.py).